valentin-marquez/vlc-rpc/README.md

 🎉 **Major Update Alert!** 🎉

+- **Cross-Platform Support**: Now available for Windows, macOS, and Linux!
 - **Automatic Updates**: Never miss a new feature with our new built-in update system
 - **Smart Content Detection**: Better identification of TV shows, movies, and anime
 - **Activity Type Precision**: Shows "Listening to" for music and "Watching" for videos